FACRC-AgTrace/AATP/website/docs/livestock/DigitalLivestockPassport.md

 The AATP Digital Livestock Passport (DLP) adds Bovine characteristics and animal health treatment records based on the Meat and Livestock Australia (MLA) [national bovine livestock language guidelines](https://www.ausmeat.com.au/media/1521/mla-national-livestock-guidelines-2022-web_final_291122.pdf).

+### Example

+Below is a interactive and rendered sample of a **Digital Livestock Passport**.
+Use the **Render** tap to view a human-friendly and readable version of it's content.
+The **JSON** tab provides the raw data that is a Digital Livestock Passport.

 <CredentialViewer src="/samples/dlp-sample.json" />